El Cajon Transit Center

 El Cajon Transit Center (formerly Main & Marshall station) is a San Diego Trolley station served by the Copper, Green and Orange lines in the San Diego suburb of El Cajon, California.
+It is along Marshall Avenue between Palm Avenue and Main Street.
 The station is a major commuter center for the large suburb and is the convergence of multiple local and regional bus routes operated by the San Diego Metropolitan Transit System and Greyhound Lines.

 History

 El Cajon opened as the eastern terminus of the third segment of the East Line (now Orange Line) on June 23, 1989, which operated from in downtown San Diego.
 The physical line was extended to its current terminus at on July 26, 1995.

 From July 1995 to July 2005, Orange Line service continued to terminate at the end of the line at Santee Town Center.